 Appeal and other rights for students accused of violating UC San Diego policies and procedures are outlined in the student conduct code.

 A student may request an exception to the normal procedures and requirements governing graduate studies by submitting a General Petition, available from the department.
-The petition must state clearly the reasons for requesting the exception and bear all required approvals before being submitted to the Office of Graduate Studies.
-All requests for exceptions supported by the dean of Graduate Studies will be submitted to the Committee on Educational Policy of the UC San Diego Academic Senate for consideration.
+The petition must state clearly the reasons for requesting the exception and bear all required approvals before being submitted to the Graduate Division.
+All requests for exceptions supported by the dean of the Graduate Division will be submitted to the Educational Policy Committee of the UC San Diego Academic Senate for consideration.

 Tuition and fees are subject to change without notice.
-For updated information regarding tuition and fees, see registration fees.
+For updated information regarding tuition and fees, see the Registration Fees website.

 All receipts for payments made to the cashier, whatever their nature, should be carefully preserved.
 Not only do they constitute evidence that financial obligations have been discharged, but they may be required to support a claim that certain documents or petitions have been filed.